oupengfei1989/oupengfei1989.github.io/_pages/careers.md

  <li>Waiver of GRE: GRE waiver may be granted to applicants who demonstrate strong track record of academic excellence on a case-by-case basis.
 For detailed GRE waiver conditions, please check with the respective department PhD administrator.</li>
 </ul>
 </p>
-<p>Expected Start Date: Jan 1, 2025, or as soon as possible thereafter.</p>
+<p>Expected start date: Jan 1, 2025, or as soon as possible thereafter.</p>
 <p>How to apply:</p>
 <p>Please include in your application package a cover letter; your full academic CV.
 Please send as a single combined PDF whose file name includes your first and last names to Dr. Pengfei Ou (pengfei.ou@northwestern.edu), with the subject line “Ou Research PhD scholarships NUS Chemistry”.
 Prospective students please also apply for NUS Chemistry and check for more details about the admission requirements and PhD scholarships on websites (https://www.science.nus.edu.sg/graduates/phd/; https://chemistry.nus.edu.sg/education/graduate/phd-programme/).
 Evaluation of candidates will begin immediately and continue until filled.</p>